Oklahoma State vs. TCU NCAA Football Odds, Plays and Insights | November 13, 2021

 Oklahoma State Stats and Trends

+- Oklahoma State has eclipsed the over/under in 37.5% of its opportunities this year (three times in eight games with a set point total).

+- The Cowboys average 28.8 points per game, comparable to the 31.1 per matchup the Horned Frogs give up.

-- Oklahoma State is 2-0 against the spread and 2-0 overall in games when it puts up more than 31.1 points.
+- When Oklahoma State scores more than 31.1 points, it is 2-0 against the spread and 2-0 overall.

-- In games that Oklahoma State picks up more than 437.7 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Oklahoma State totals more than 437.7 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Cowboys have 10 giveaways this season, while the Horned Frogs have 11 takeaways .

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.